brainwavecollective/resources-public/docs/index.md

 **Basic Access**

-As a Community Member, you form the foundation of the Brain Wave Collective.
+As a Community Member you form the foundation of the Brain Wave Collective.
 You can engage with the ecosystem while maintaining full independence.
 In return for participating and supporting our mission, you gain access to:
 - Designated events and community gatherings
 - Shared resources
 - Information exchange and networking